 What Is Aralia Fabian?

 Aralia Fabian is an odd-looking houseplant that is mainly favored by many because of its foliage.
-This plant looks like a little tree with a wooden stump at its base and has large leaves clustering at the tips of its branches.
+Similar to philodendron luxurians, this plant looks like a little tree with a wooden stump at its base and has large leaves clustering at the tips of its branches.
 Its massive trunk is what makes it attractive as a houseplant in addition to its curvy branches.

 Aralia Fabian Overview